apivich-h/apivich-h.github.io/_posts/misc/2000-01-01-interesting-videos.md

 - **[Every PROOF you've seen that .999... = 1 is WRONG](https://www.youtube.com/watch?v=jMTD1Y3LHcE)** by _mCoding_.

 - **[General Relativity Explained in 7 Levels of Difficulty](https://www.youtube.com/watch?v=eNhJY-R3Gwg)** by _minutephysics_.

+- **[The Most Common Cognitive Bias](https://www.youtube.com/watch?v=vKA4w2O61Xo)** by _Veritasium_.
+It's not about any real scientific topic, but it does teach a good lesson for anyone wanting to do science.
+Probably my favourite Veritasium video despite of how simple the premise is.

 ## Videos about Thailand